top of page

 Joy

 What about joy?
-I believe that joy is joy is a condition, while happiness is a decision (more on that later):
+I believe that joy is a condition, while happiness is a decision (more on that later):

 Joy is the result of a series of righteous choices over an extended period of time.